A Reduction-Based Framework for Conservative Bandits and Reinforcement Learning: Details about Bandits and RL

 In this section, we show how to leverage the framework of Sec.~\ref{sec:framework} to derive an algorithm for any conservative sequential decision-making problem.
 We first show that when knowing $\Delta_{0}$ a simple algorithm achieves a minimax regret, as prescribed by our lower bound of Sec.~\ref{sec:lb}.
 Then, we show how to remove this knowledge without hurting the performance by combining our framework and the idea of lower confidence bound.
-This allows to dynamically adapt the budget and overcome the need of knowing $\Delta_0$.
-If the non-conservative algorithm is minimax optimal, then also the conservative algorithm is minimax optimal.